GitHub Actions in 2024 Wishlist

 There is no easy way for a user of GitHub to be able to see how they're using GitHub actions at an aggregate.
 The billing page tells you how many minutes have been used of your plan's quota, and it is split across the 3 different OSes they provide for their hosted runners, but nothing related to what repos are using such.

 I envision some dashboard where a user could see at a high level what repos they have access to / contribute to are using GitHub Actions, when they're using it, and links to actual workflows.
-As of March 28th, there is a public beta of Actions Usage Metrics, but it is only available to GitHub Enterprise Cloud users, and honestly this should be a feature that should be pushed down to all organizations and even individual accounts.
+They do have an offering for Organizations called Actions Usage Metrics, but it is only available to GitHub Enterprise Cloud users, and honestly this should be a feature that should be pushed down to all organizations and even individual accounts.

 A hack in the time being is using the GitHub API to scan across all of your repos, find ones that have workflows defined, and then do a subsequent fetch against the API for the actual running workflows.
 That said this could fall apart if you have a large amount of repos as you are stuck to a 5000 requests per hour rate limit using the REST API.